 We expect to continue to generate losses and negative cash flows from operations for the foreseeable future and expect to need to obtain additional funds in the future.
+Based on the projected cash flows and cash balances as of June 30, 2020, management is of the opinion that our existing cash will be sufficient to fund operations until the end of second quarter 2021.
 As a result, there is substantial doubt about the Company's ability to continue as a going concern.
 However, we will need to raise additional capital, which may not be available on reasonable terms or at all.
 Additional capital would be used to accomplish the following:

 - finance our current operating expenses;

 - pursue growth opportunities;

 - hire and retain qualified management and key employees;

 - respond to competitive pressures;

-- comply with regulatory requirements; and
+- · comply with regulatory requirements; and

 - maintain compliance with applicable laws and exchange rules.